 So if a borrower signed loan documents on a Saturday, the next day (Sunday) would not count toward the 3-day rescission period because Sunday is not a business day.
 Instead, the rescission period would start on Monday and end at midnight on Wednesday.

-When a Notary Signing Agent receives a loan document package, the Signing Agent should make sure to print two copies of the “Right To Cancel” disclosure for each borrower in addition to the copy for the borrower to sign and return with the rest of the document package.
+When a Notary Signing Agent receives a loan document package, the Signing Agent should print two copies of the “Right To Cancel” disclosure for each borrower in addition to the copy for the borrower to sign and return with the rest of the document package.

 In many, if not most cases, the dates of the rescission period in the Right To Cancel will be filled in.
 As the Notary Signing Agent, you must confirm that the dates are correct.
 You can use a rescission calendar to confirm that the start date and ending dates of the rescission period are accurate.